A Letter from our Executive Director

 Ivy League Undergraduate Research Journal

-Following each Symposium, the Ivy League Undergraduate Journal of Research will accept submissions in the four academic divisions of the Symposium: Natural Sciences & Mathematics, Art & Humanities, Social & Economic Sciences and Engineering & Applied Sciences.
+Following each Symposium, the Ivy League Undergraduate Research Journal will accept submissions in the four academic divisions of the Symposium: Natural Sciences & Mathematics, Art & Humanities, Social & Economic Sciences and Engineering & Applied Sciences.
 The journal serves as a platform where scholarly, interdisciplinary discourse can be undertaken.
 Submissions are now closed for the 2018 edition of the Journal is April 15.
 The published journal will be available on this website, along with a printed version that will be distributed to each school.

 Ivy League Undergraduate Research Fund